Angela Tomasso (FdA) MBACP

-I will be a psychotherapist in training.
+I am a psychotherapist in training.
 Psychotherapy looks at how your past has influenced your present, including childhood, using creative means.
 It takes account of how you are feeling now and what is seeking expression, using your adult self to give to you now what was missing in earlier years.
 It involves working to goals and identifies and incorporates un- or under-used resources you already have.
 It might teach a few new ideas and ways of looking at things.

 It does all this, building on talking and/or counselling therapy, through more imaginative means using one or more of the following: kinesthetics (actually doing something), linguistics (reading, writing, listening or speaking), naturalistic items (nature), visually or spatially (visual aids), logically (using patterns, numbers and equations) or artistically (painting, sketching, colouring, poems and stories) in creative ways.
 Integrating tools and techniques from:

 Person-centred Therapy - the client as the expert and resource

 Transactional Analysis - looking at the Inner Child's needs and connecting to others more effectively through your Adult with you as the driver

 Egan's Problem Management Approach - Solving problems that can be solved and getting to where you want to go using a tried and tested formula

 Psychopharmacology - side effects and direct benefits caused by medications and how to get the same effect without medication